thinlizzy/libmagic/README.md

 # TODO
 - add a makefile (compile and install)
+- move annotations/restrictions logic out from Mana and ManaPool. pass a filtering functor to the Matcher, instead
 - Abilities (model, not rules)
 - more nuts and bolts for a basic rules engine (e.g: matchers for battlefield and other zones)
 - queries over decks, sets and the entire card pool